dkurant-lab/dkurant-lab/README.md

 - 💞️ I’m looking to collaborate on not much
 - 📫 How to reach me diane.kurant@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I like to snowboard
+- ⚡ Fun fact: I like to snowboard and ski

 <!---
 dkurant-lab/dkurant-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.